BitsInGits/Auto-NatureVideoCreator/README.md

 quotes.txt is a list of many quotes, where one gets added to the video. in the first line it says wich line index was the last one use, so to restart from the top write just a 0 in the first line

+in the image_classifier_model.h5 file, is the configuration of an CNN for image classification, to adjust the sounds